russanto/bc-benchmark/README.md

 ### [POST] /start/parity/{nodes_number}
 Starts an Ethereum blockchain using parity.
 The genesis file must be passed as file in the post request under the 'genesis' key.
 Only PoA is supported.
 ### [POST] /start/multichain/{nodes_number}/{protocol}
 Starts a Multichain blockchain using multichain 2.0.1.
 The params.dat file must be passed as file in the post request under the 'params' key.
-Protocol can be either multichain o bitcoin.
+Protocol can be either multichain or bitcoin.
 ### [POST] /start/burrow/{nodes_number}/{proposal_threshold}
 Starts a Burrow blockchain using latest Burrow release. {proposal_threshold} is the number of nodes required for Tendermint's ballots.
 ### [GET] /stop/{deployment_id}
 Stops the blockchain pointed through the deployment_id
 ### [POST] /benchmark/start/caliper/{deployment_id}
 Starts the benchmark on the running Ethereum blockchain pointed by deployment_id.
-Only simple benchmark is currently supported.
-Optionally a different configuration of the simple benchmark can be used passing it as file under the 'benchmark' key.
+It requires 2 files: the benchmark YAML file to be uploaded with key benchmark and the network configuration file to be uploaded with key network.
 ### [GET] /status/{deployment_id}
 Return the status of the pointed deployment